willhansen/RoyaltyOffRevenueLicense/README.md

 ### Permissive licenses (MIT, Apache 2.0, etc.)

 Free to use, and you can hide any modifications to the code.
-This is the kind of license businesses like to see in the libraries they use, but the lack of benefits for the library developer or forced recontribution means the quality is often left wanting.
+This is the kind of license businesses like to see in the libraries they use, but the lack of benefits for the library developer or forced recontribution of modified code means the quality is often left wanting.

 ### Software as a service